South 24 Parganas: 2008 to Date

 In the 2008 order of the Delimitation Commission in respect of the delimitation of constituencies in the West Bengal, the district was divided into thirty-one assembly constituencies.
 Baruipur Purba, Basanti, Bishnupur, Canning Paschim, Gosaba, Kultali, Jaynagar, Magrahat Purba and Mandirbazar constituencies are reserved for Scheduled Castes (SC) candidates.

 Demographics

+Population

 According to the 2011 census of India, South 24 Parganas district had a total population of 8,161,961, roughly equal to the nation of Honduras or the US state of Virginia.
 This made in the 6th most populous district in India out of a total of 640.
 The district had a population density of 819 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was 18.05%.
-South 24 Parganas had a sex ratio of 949 females for every 1000 males, and a literacy rate of 78.57%.
+South 24 Parganas had a sex ratio of 956 females for every 1000 males, and a literacy rate of 77.51%.
+25.58% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes made up 24,64,032 (30.19%) and 96,976 (1.19%) of the population respectively.